Notice of Annual General Meeting in Bravida Holding AB (publ)

 From time to time, the board of directors proposes share-based long term incentive programs, which are then considered separately by the general meeting.

-Members of the management may receive other customary benefits, such as company car, occupational healthcare, etc.
+Members of the management may receive other customary benefits, such as company car, health examination, etc.

-Members of the management are entitled to a notice period ranging from 6 to 12 months, if the employment is terminated by the employer, and 4 to 6 months, if the employment is terminated by the employee.
-Upon termination by the employer, members of the management are, in addition to their fixed monthly salary, entitled to severance pay in an amount ranging from 6 to 12 months’ salary during the notice period.
+Members of the management are entitled to a notice period ranging from six to twelve months, if the employment is terminated by the employer, and four to six months, if the employment is terminated by the employee.
+Upon termination by the employer, members of the management are, in addition to their fixed monthly salary, entitled to severance pay in an amount ranging from six to twelve months’ salary during the notice period.

 Under special circumstances, the board of directors may deviate from the above guidelines.